 PARAMETER EXCURSION CORRECTIVE ACTION Engine Oil Temperature Upper limit or yellow arc Reduce power and increase air speed.
 If condition cannot be corrected, land as soon as practicable.
 Lower limit Allow engine to warm-up on ground.
 Within lower yellow arc Uncritical as long as oil temperature has reached normal operating range at or after take-off.
 Cyl.
 Head Temperature Upper limit Reduce power and increase air speed.
 If condition cannot be corrected, land as soon as practicable.
-5 Reduce power.
+Engine Oil Upper limit or Pressure yellow arc Reduce power.
 If condition cannot be corrected, have maintenance action performed prior to next flight.
 Lower limit If combined with other indications, such as rising oil temperature or unusual engine behaviour, shut-down engine and perform a power-off landing as per Emergency Procedure "Engine failure".
 Otherwise, monitor engine instruments carefully and land as soon as practicable.
 Have maintenance action performed.